Nhujarski/Nhujarski/README.md

-### Hi there 👋
+### Hi there I'm Nick! 👋

-**About Me**
+### About Me

  I'm a passionate developer who loves solving problems and mastering new technologies.
 Most importantly, I enjoy bringing my talents, knowledge, and energy to a team setting where we can focus on building cool stuff and helping each other succeed.

 - 🔭 I’m currently working on various projects with JavaScript using React framework.